reaakasumi/NLP/README.md

 To run the code:

 Make sure you have installed all the necessary dependencies listed above.
-Place the train.model-agnostic.json, val.model-agnostic.json, test.model-agnostic.json files in the same directory as your script.
-Execute the script to perform the data analysis and preliminary preprocessing steps.
+Then you can run the main_pipeline.py file to run all the scripts mentioned above.